nicocodiaz/w5-discuss-questions-jordannholmes/README_Week6.md

 Core Scripts for Final Projects - Tr8 Plants using R-Programming

-In Shell, we will be using the following commands for the following commands.
+In Shell, we will be using the following commands for the following purposes.

 echo: Writes an argument to the standard output and displays the new text.
 This will be useful when stringing data, especially when dealing with variables.

 sed: Replace and delete function.
 Can be used to change words, tabs, numbers, and any other type of data provided.
 Also useful for deleting duplicate occurances.
 Could also use the commands "grep" or "awk" for replacing and deleting needs.

 Example for creating columns with the data types

 	 echo "1st_column%2nd_column%3rd_column..4th_column" > Tr8_Plants_Data.txt   ---   Displays the said columns
 	 sed 's/%/\t/g' Tr8_Plants_Data.txt   ---   Separates the columns of data with tabs and keeps their descriptive name